jbech-linaro/optee_docs/general/contribute.rst

 ==========
 Contribute
 ==========
-Contributions to OP-TEE are managed by the OP-TEE `core team`_ and anyone can contribute to OP-TEE as long as it is understood that it will require a sign-off.
-The sign-off is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch (see below).
+Contributions to OP-TEE are managed by the OP-TEE :ref:`core_team` and anyone can contribute to OP-TEE as long as it is understood that it will require a `Signed-off-by` tag from the one submitting the patch(es).
+The Signed-off-by tag is a simple line at the end of the explanation for the patch, which certifies that you wrote it or otherwise have the right to pass it on as an open source patch (see below).
 You thereby assure that you have read and are following the rules stated in the ``Developer Certificate of Origin`` as stated below.

 .. _DCO: